dewaka/dewaka.github.io/_posts/2018-02-20-vim-global-commands.md

   which works in this case.
 - command - can be any *Ex* command, and in our example we have used normal command for incrementing numbers.

+*Note* - For Emacs users out there who might be using evil mode for editing, there is good news and bad news.
+Good news is that evil mode has support for global commands, but the bad news is that without some extensions above example command would not work for incrementing numbers.
+In evil mode `Ctrl+a` in normal mode gets the cursor to the start of the line, *not* increment numbers as in Vim.

+See [evil numbers](https://github.com/cofi/evil-numbers) for similar functionality in Emacs.

 ## Deleting matching lines